Poisonous Spiders in the Southeast

 Spiders are arthropods and are a predatory species; they have eight legs, two body segments, no antennae, and specialized mouthparts.
 These specialized mouthparts or fangs are hollow and contain or are connected to venomous glands.
 Spiders use their venom to paralyze their prey or to defend themselves.
 Spiders are beneficial to the environment because they feed on and keep down populations of nuisance insects.
 Most spider species are harmless to people and even though they bite their venom is not strong enough to harm a human.
-However, there are a few species living in the United States that are considered to be venomous and whose venom is strong enough to pose a threat to people.
+However, there are a few species living in Georgia and Tennessee that are considered to be venomous and whose venom is strong enough to pose a threat to people.

 What do poisonous spiders look like?

 Two species of venomous spiders that can be found in the Southeast United States include the: